 Results are labeled as either screen positive or negative.

 - Screen Positive – If the results indicate a greater than 1/200 risk of Down Syndrome or a 1/100 risk of Trisomy 18 or 13 they are considered positive.
 2% of all tests will be positive.
 Most will be false positive.
-Close to 90 per cent of the pregnancies affected with Down syndrome will screen positive (true positive).
+Close to 90% of the pregnancies affected with Down Syndrome will screen positive (true positive).

 - Placental Function – The same biochemical factors that are used in IPS testing have been found to reflect placental function and can identity a group of patients at risk for placental insufficiency.
 These patients have higher rates of IUGR, SGA, premature delivery and fetal demise.
 This group of patients can be further stratified by examining the maternal uterine arteries.